 - funding from all sources for transportation projects within the County, taking into account its size, population, congestion mitigation, and particular transportation needs; - 2.
-OCTA will support the transportation legislative efforts and objectives of other Orange County entities, as appropriate, to further the implementation of this platform, provided that such efforts by others are consistent with OCTA Board-approved projects and policies; - 3.
-In order to accomplish the goals of this platform, OCTA will to work with other entities such as the Orange County Business Council, regional entities such as county transportation commissions and transit agencies, the Southern California Association of Governments, and Mobility 21; - 4.
-OCTA will take an active role in the process of formulating legislation which will reauthorize the federal highway and transit programs in the timeframe beyond May 31, 2015, reaching out to the region, state, and appropriate congressional leaders, and working with them towards a long term and stable future reauthorization program which benefits Orange County.
+OCTA will support the transportation legislative efforts and objectives of other Orange County entities, as appropriate, to further the implementation of this platform, provided that such efforts by others are consistent with OCTA Board-approved projects and policies; and do not place OCTA in direct competition these entities for discretionary funding; - 3.
+In order to accomplish the goals of this platform, OCTA will work with other entities such as the Orange County Business Council, regional entities such as county transportation commissions and transit agencies, the Southern California Association of Governments, and Mobility 21; - 4.
+OCTA will take an active role in the process of formulating legislation which will reauthorize future federal highway and transit programs, reaching out to the region, state, and appropriate congressional leaders, and working with them towards a long term and stable future reauthorization program which benefits Orange County.